joinpursuit/AC_4_Web/units/fundamentals/lessons/functions/arguments_and_closures_update.md

 ## Closures

-A closure, at it's simpliest form is any function that refers to varaibles that currently exist within the scope of the function.
+A closure, at it's simplest form is any function that refers to variables that currently exist within the scope of the function.
 Simple Example:

 ```js